CSB Services - Intensive Community Treatment

 Jail Diversion (services for individuals with severe mental illness

 whose behavior has involved the police)

 - See the Intensive Case Management Team information in Spanish.

 - The Program for Assertive Community Treatment (PACT) is similar to the Intensive Case Management Team and provides services 7 days/week.

 - The Intensive Care Coordination (ICC) team works with youth who are at risk of out-of-home placement and their families, helping them get needed services so the youth can continue to live at home.
 If placement outside the community is necessary, the ICC team helps the family develop the supports needed to ensure their child’s safe, successful return home.

 To find out about these services, call CSB Entry and Referral Services (available Monday through Friday, 9 a.m. to 5 p.m.) at 703-383-8500, TTY 711.
 Staff can take calls in English and Spanish and can access other languages when needed.

-You can come in person to Entry & Referral Services at the CSB's Merrifield Center Monday through Friday, 9 a.m. to 5 p.m. for an assessment for services, without prior appointment.
+You can come in person to Entry & Referral Services at the CSB's Merrifield Center Monday through Friday, 9 a.m. to 5 p.m. for a screening for services, without prior appointment.
 Youth walk-in evaluations are offered during these times and also until 7 p.m. on Tuesdays.
 [Learn what happens during an assessment.]